Wagait Beach

-Wagait Beach is a locality approximately 8 km west of Darwin, on the opposite side of the harbour.
+Wagait Beach is a locality approximately 8 km west of Darwin, Northern Territory, Australia, on the opposite side of the harbour.
 It makes up the Wagait Shire local government area.
-The population was 461 in 2016.
-Wagait Beach is not part of Darwin, but many of its residents use the Mandorah ferry to travel to work in Darwin.
+The population was 422 in 2021.

 Wagait Beach is on the north coast of the Cox Peninsula, which forms the western side of Darwin Harbour.
 It is part of the Hundred of Bray, as surveyed by George Goyder in 1869–70.
-"Wagait" (also spelled "Waugite") is a local Aboriginal language word meaning beach or salt water country.
-It also refers to the people from that country: i.e., salt water people.

 History

 In 1942, after the Bombing of Darwin, a military base was established at Waugite Point on the north east of the Cox Peninsula, and a huge observation tower was constructed, with a communications bunker underneath it.
 Waugaite tower was destroyed by Cyclone Tracy in 1974.
 The precise origin of the name of the community is unclear, but the beach adjacent to Wagait Point is called Wagait Beach.
 One source claims that the community was named after the tower, which is unconvincing as the tower was named after Waugite (Wagait) Point and so clearly is not the origin of the name.
-Whether or not the beach was known as Wagait beach before the tower was built is not known.

-The Wagait Community is home to many artists, musicians and writers.
-Wagait Beach hosts several annual cultural events.
-At Easter is the annual Wagait Beach Bicycle Carnaval & Mardi Gras.
-In July is the Mandorah Ukulele Folk Festival.
-In September is the annual Wagait Arts Festival.